 We retrace our steppes and on the way down the mountain we see Rock Buntings feeding in the bushes.

-Two and a half hours later, we are in the steppes of Belchite.
+Finally, two and a half hours later we get to the steppes of Belchite.
 I check that there is no water in the main pond, so I think that is going to be tough to find the two species of Sandgrouses.
 Birds such as Wood, Crested, Thekla and Short-toed Lark chirp constantly as I drive the car.
 The winter is coming and large flocks of Corn Bunting are forming.
-An Iberian Grey Shrike sings on the top of a tamarisk.
-Suddenly, the face of Steve changes completely with a large smile, the Dupont’s Lark is singing its sweet melody.
+In addition, we enjoy watching an Iberian Grey Shrike perch on the top of a tamarisk while a Dupont’s Lark sings its sweet melody.

 An early visit to Belchite to look for the sandgrouses pays off.
 A group of 8 Black-bellied Sandgrouses feed in a recently harvested wheat field.
 Now, it is time to continue the bird watching tour in the Pyrenees.
 An hour and a half later, we are in the castle of Loarre in the Pre-Pyrenees enjoying magnificent views of Crag martins and Red Kites.
-Black Redstart and Dunnock sing from the bushes.
+In addition, Black Redstart and Dunnock move from bush to bush.